 Beltane marks the point where the Spring energy is fully realized in nature.
 Traditional celebrations around May Day involve many fertility symbols, like the maypole or the Beltane fires.
 The energy of this time isn’t only about physical fertility, but rather how we might sow seeds for many other kinds of things: creative projects, more positive relationships, finding ways of expressing ourselves, and more.
 Now is when the flowers fully bloom, nectar flows, and green has returned to our lands.

-- Altar Decorations / Symbols: Acorns, Antlers, Blooming flowers and herbs, Candles, Cauldron or Cup, Fertility of the God and Goddess, Floral Crown, May Baskets, Maypoles (includes pole, tree, bush, cross; communal or household; permanent or annual), Sticks, Seeds, Wreaths
+- Altar Decorations / Symbols: Acorns, Antlers, Baskets, Blooming flowers and herbs, Candles, Cauldron or Cup, Fertility of the God and Goddess, Floral Crown, May Baskets, Maypoles (includes pole, tree, bush, cross; communal or household; permanent or annual), Sticks, Seeds, Wreaths

 - Colors & Candles: All the vibrant colors of Green as well as bright Spring colors – Blues, Purples, Yellows

 - Crystals & Stones: Beryl, Emerald, Garnet, Malachite, Rose Quartz, Tourmaline